Stochastic portfolio theory with price impact: Historical backtests

-Next we specify the impact model.
-For simplicity we consider identical impact specifications for both assets, and set them to be time homogeneous linear price impact $h_1(t,x) = h_2(t,x) = \lambda x$ for $\lambda > 0$ and exponential decay kernel $K_1(t,s) =K_2(t,s) = e^{-\beta(t-s)}$ for $\beta > 0$.
-For the impact decay we take $\beta =2$ corresponding to a decay half-life of 1/3 a trading day as reported in \cite{hey.al.23}.
-We choose $\lambda$ so that a time weighted average price (TWAP) strategy trading 1\% of average daily volume (ADV) leads to an average 11.5 basis point (bp) price impact at the end of the trading day, which is in line with the average estimates reported in \cite[Table~X]{frazzini.al.18} for this trading volume.
-The TWAP strategy corresponds to $Q_i(t) = 0.01\mathrm{ADV} t$ and consequently $J_i(t) = \frac{0.01 \mathrm{ADV}}{\beta}(1-e^{-\beta t})$.
-This leads to the requirement
+In this section we discuss our choice of impact shape functions and decay kernels, along with their corresponding parameters.
+To simplify the illustration, we work with time-homogeneous linear price impact and exponential decay, For the impact decay parameter, we take $\beta_i =2$ for all securities, corresponding to a decay half-life of $1/3$ of a trading day as reported in \cite{hey.al.23}.
+For the impact shape parameters $\lambda_i$, we choose each one so that a time weighted average price (TWAP) strategy that trades 1\% of average daily volume (ADV) results in a price impact of $c$ basis points (bps) at the end of the trading day.
+In line with the average cost estimates reported in \cite[Table~X]{frazzini.al.18}, we select $c \in \{0,5,10,15\}$ to represent frictionless, low, medium and high price impact market regimes respectively.
+The TWAP strategy corresponds to $dQ_i(t) = 0.01\mathrm{ADV}_idt$, where $\mathrm{ADV}_i$ is the average daily trade volume of security $i$, which we estimate for each security by averaging the security's trade volume over the calendar year prior to the start of the backtesting period; namely, 2020 for period (i) and 2015 for period (ii), hereafter referred to as the \emph{parameter selection period}.\footnote{If a security was not present for the entire year prior to the backtest start year, we average the daily volume over the days of the previous year in which it traded.} This leads to the relationship

-We select an ADV of \$100M, which is in line with mid-cap US equities.
-Using these choices we deduce that $\lambda = 6.08\times 10^{-8}$.

-With these parameter choices we have by Theorem~\ref{thm:relarb_explicit} that the portfolio generated by time-dependent quadratic generating function \eqref{eqn:time_dep_quadratic} outperforms the market portfolio over a sufficiently large time horizon when the trading speed parameter $\nu$ is small enough.
-The bound on $\nu$ and guaranteed probability one outperformance time $T^*$ derived in the course of the theorem may be very loose, but nevertheless provides mathematical justification for trading such a strategy in these market conditions.
-Instead, we select the trading speed $\nu$ and simulation time horizon $T$ to be in line with reasonable trade sizes and trading horizons of market participants.
-As such, we set $\nu = 5$, which was tuned to enable a realistic daily trade size.
-For the time horizon, we take 21 days (one trading month) for the initiation period, 5 years for the main trading period, 21 days for the liquidation period and we simulate for another 21 days after liquidation when the investor just holds the market.
-This corresponds to

-appearing in the definition of the function $\psi$ of \eqref{eqn:psi} and we simulate until the horizon $\widetilde T = T + 21$.
-We run $N_{\mathrm{sim}}= 1000$ simulations using an Euler--Mariyama scheme for the SDE \eqref{eqn:SDE} with $M = 2\widetilde T$ equally spaced discretization points leading to a time step of $\Delta t = 1/2$, which corresponds to trading twice a day.
-We denote the corresponding trading times as $t = (t_i)_{i=1,\dots,M}$.
-We compare the performance of the trading strategy $Q$ generated by $G$ given in \eqref{eqn:time_dep_quadratic} in the price impact setting to its performance without price impact.
-This amounts to computing the relative wealth $V^Q$ when the price and quantity traded are obtained from the SDE \eqref{eqn:SDE} and, separately, computing it when assuming no frictions (i.e.\ $\lambda = 0$), but using the same trajectory of the frictionless price process $S$.